- Ph.D. English, University of California, Berkeley

 Firestone, Floor B, 9 H.9

-She is working on a related monograph, Breaking Shakespeare: Modularity in Material and Interpretive Practices, which argues that from their inception Shakespeare’s plays have always been experienced, and made sense of, in parts.
+She is hoping to join her work in DH and Shakespeare studies in a related monograph, Breaking Shakespeare: Modularity in Material and Interpretive Practices, which argues that from their inception Shakespeare’s plays have always been experienced, and made sense of, in parts.
 It explores the implications of modular reading for literary theory, demonstrating how DH methods support and further the aims of established literary critical approaches.
-With case studies from the seventeenth through twenty-first centuries, Breaking Shakespeare provides a history of partiality that invites analyses of readers’ own ideological positions.
-It asserts that, in all cases, partiality reveals partiality and that attempts to “fix” Shakespeare merely demonstrate the impossibility of stasis, the fluidity and adaptability of the text, and our reliance on (re)movable parts.
+Her dissertation, Shakespeare in Common, 1603-1660, also centered on reception history, arguing that Shakespeare’s immediate and enduring popularity derived from the productively ambiguous politics of his plays.